-If you are in the United States, are currently in another immigration status and wish to request a change to F-1 status, there are two steps you will need to follow.
-Because this process is complex, we strongly recommend that you seek professional assistance from an international student advisor or an immigration lawyer in preparing your application to change status.
+If you are currently in the United States on another immigration status and wish to change to F-1 status there are two main steps you will need to follow.

 1. Apply to NOVA for an I-20

 Along with the other documents required, please include a copy of your current visa, current I-94 and any immigration documentation you have for your current status (ex.
 DS-2019 if in J-1 status, I-797 if previous change of status).

 2. Apply to the U.S. Citizenship and Immigration Services to change your status.

 - Original I-20 with your name, signature and date on the bottom of page 1 (Remember to sign your I-20.)

 - Form I-539: Application to Extend/Change Nonimmigrant Status